drknsblct/reddit_subreddit_manager/readme.md

 ## Requirements

-- Download the corresponding version of [ChromeDriver](https://chromedriver.chromium.org/downloads) that matches the version of your Chrome browser.
+- Download the corresponding version of [ChromeDriver](https://chromedriver.chromium.org/downloads) that matches the version of your Chrome browser and add it to this folder.

 - Install requirements.txt (`pip install -r /path/to/requirements.txt`)